chromium/chromium/content/browser/webid/README.md

   This allows a more fine grained control.
 It is only used with the mediation-oriented mode and is implemented by [federated_identity_sharing_permission_context.h](../../../chrome/browser/webid/federated_identity_sharing_permission_context.h).
+- **Active Session Permission**: This is used for session management features between the RP and IdP, in particular logout and token renewal.
+When granted, it enables the IdP to send a first-party credentialed logout request to the RP, and the RP to send first-party credentialed token renewal requests to the IdP.
+It is revoked after being used for logout, since that terminates the active session on the RP.